mondem0/roblox-codex-test/README.md

 * **Towers**: Archer (rapid single-target), Cannon (area splash), Frost Mage (slow + damage).
 Each tower includes two upgrade tiers with distinct stat boosts.
 * **Loadouts**: Players pick three towers from the selection screen at the start (and after restarts).
 The shop only enables those three slots, so add new entries to `TowerConfigs` to expand the picker.
 Each tower can only occupy one slot—picking a tower that’s already assigned will move it to the active slot and free the previous one.
 The Start button remains hidden until you confirm the full three-tower loadout.
-* **Enemies**: Grunts (balanced), Runners (fast, low HP), Tanks (slow, high HP), Shielders (soak direct hits and ignore untargeted splash damage), plus two boss variants (Boss1 and LightningBoss) that ignore slow debuffs.
+* **Enemies**: Grunts (balanced), Runners (fast, low HP), Tanks (slow, high HP), Shielders (soak direct hits and ignore untargeted splash damage), Broodmothers (split into Broodlings and Runners when slain), Broodlings (nimble hatchlings spawned by Broodmothers), plus two boss variants (Boss1 and LightningBoss) that ignore slow debuffs.
 These samples live in [`EnemyConfigs.lua`](ReplicatedStorage/Modules/Config/EnemyConfigs.lua); add more entries there to introduce new archetypes.
 Defeating enemies awards cash for all players.
-* **Waves**: Six sample waves live in [`WaveConfigs.lua`](ReplicatedStorage/Modules/Config/WaveConfigs.lua).
+* **Waves**: Seven sample waves live in [`WaveConfigs.lua`](ReplicatedStorage/Modules/Config/WaveConfigs.lua).
 Add or edit entries there to change pacing—the system automatically starts the next wave when the current one clears, and players can press `Start` before wave 1.
-Groups that define `Streams` will emit multiple enemy types simultaneously with independent spawn cadences.
+Groups that define `Streams` will emit multiple enemy types simultaneously with independent spawn cadences, and the new late-game wave showcases Broodmothers splitting into fresh attackers.
 * **Economy & Lives**: Players begin with $350 and 30 lives.
 Lives decrease when enemies reach the exit.
 Losing all lives ends the game for everyone; clearing every wave triggers victory.
 * **Tower management**: Press **`X`** while placing to cancel without spending money.
 Select one of your towers and press **`E`** to buy the next upgrade or **`X`** to sell it for **50%** of the total amount invested (base cost + upgrades).
 * **Enemy info**: Hovering over an enemy shows a floating card beside the cursor with that enemy’s name and HP.
 No extra billboard setup is required while testing.